 How does industrial maintenance fit in your career path?

 On a daily basis, I am in charge of technical drawing, therefore my profile is more focused on design than it is on maintenance.
 Yet, during my apprenticeship at FMGC, I worked as an intermediary between maintenance teams and the New Works department, which takes part to the continuous improvement of production processes and may have to manage different projects including investment projects.
 This position gave me the opportunity to explore the various specificities of industrial maintenance.

 During technical shutdowns, the maintenance teams carry out many interventions.
 I was regularly in touch with maintenance professionals; I used to draw spare parts for them, for instance.

 I am always trying to take the best out of what I learnt during my previous experiences – whether it was during an internship or my apprenticeship.
 For instance, when I design a tool or a system, I think about the easiest way to repair it if it breaks down.
 You need to have some notions of security, habilitations, etc.

 In other words, even though I don’t work in direct relationship with maintenance teams, I strive on a daily basis to integrate industrial maintenance issues into my design process.
 I need to have a comprehensive view over my products’ lifecycle.

-How do you explain the unpopularity of industrial jobs among young professionals?
+How do you explain the unpopularity of industrial jobs?

 In North Africa, where I lived for a number of years, industrial maintenance often suffers from a bad reputation: too dirty, too hard or too technical.
 There are still a lot of prejudices.